davidfekke/fek.io/src/blog/2021-03-31/the-three-characteristics-of-object-oriented-programming.md

 }
 ```

 In the example above we have two classes, one called `Person`, and the other called `Employee`.
-If we look at the example above, we can see that the class `Employee` is followed by a colon then the name of the previous class `Person`.
+If we look at the example above, we can see that the class `Employee` is followed by a colon and then the name of the previous class `Person`.
 The `Employee` class is inheriting the properties from the `Person` class.
-This is inportant because it means we do not have to redeclare the `Name` property in the `Employee` class.
+This is important because it means we do not have to redeclare the `Name` property in the `Employee` class.
 We get all of methods, properties and variables from `Person` class for free just by inheriting it into our `Employee` class.

 # Polymorphism

 The term Polymorphism means the ability to change.
 For the purposes of OOP, while we can inherit from one class to another, we can also change the behavior of certain methods.
-We do not have to use the default implementation of all of the proerties and methods that we inherited from a parent class.
+We do not have to use the default implementation of all of the properties and methods that we inherited from a parent class.
 When we do this, we are creating our own or new implementation of a method or property.
 Most OOP languages have a keyword that allows us to override the default method or property as we can see from the example below.

 ```csharp
 using System;